dustinpfister/blog_posts/_posts/canvas-example-image-loader.md

 layout: post
 categories: canvas
 id: 653
-updated: 2020-05-01 12:42:04
+updated: 2020-05-02 20:07:45
-version: 1.3
+version: 1.4
 ---

 Most of my [canvas examples](/2020/03/23/canvas-example/) thus far do not involve using external images, but I might want to break that habit with some of them.
-For the most part just using simple fill rect 2d context calls will work just fine when it comes to working out mechanics
+For the most part just using simple fill rect 2d context calls will work just fine when it comes to working out mechanics, however there will come a time sooner or later where I will want to skin the project with some images.

 <!-- more -->